The Black Dahlia (novel): Synopsis

 Bucky's superiors punish him for his part in Vogel's downfall by transferring him to the forensics unit, a career dead-end.
 His initially happy marriage with Kay gradually sours.
-Two years later, he is assigned to collect evidence surrounding the suicide of Eldridge Chambers, a former friend of Emmett.
+Two years later, he is assigned to collect evidence surrounding the suicide of Eldridge Chambers, a former associate of Emmett.
 At Chambers' house, he sees a painting of a grotesque clown with a Glasgow smile, similar to Short's facial mutilations.
 His interest in the Dahlia case piqued again, Bucky stakes out the Sprague mansion and discovers that Madeleine is frequently making herself up to look like Short and picking up sailors in the same bars which Short once frequented.
 Bucky confronts Madeleine, who explains that she's been mimicking Short in order to lure Bucky to her, having developed a sexual fixation on him.
 The two renew their affair, causing Kay to leave Bucky.

 During the pageant to celebrate the removal of the last four letters of the "Hollywoodland" sign, a nearby shack is discovered to contain a mattress covered in dried blood.
 Bucky conducts a forensic examination of the shack and determines that it is the place where Short was tortured and killed.
 He matches fingerprints at the shack to Tilden and learns that the shack is owned by Emmett.

 Bucky confronts Madeleine and Emmett, who are revealed to be lovers, but they explain it is not incestuous as Madeleine is not actually Emmett's daughter but the result of an affair between Ramona and Tilden, for which Emmett got revenge by disfiguring Tilden with a knife.
-Years later, Madeleine shot the porno film featuring Short in one of Emmett's empty houses, and Tilden witnessed it and became enamoured with Short.
-He subsequently blackmailed Emmett and Madeleine, threatening to reveal the circumstances of his disfigurement unless Madeleine arranged for him to go on a date with Short.
+Years later, Madeleine provided one of Emmett's empty houses for the porno film featuring Short, and Tilden witnessed the shoot and became enamored with her.
+He subsequently blackmailed Emmett and Madeleine, threatening to reveal their relationship and Madeleine's true parentage, unless they arranged for him to go on a date with Short.
 Moreover, Emmett reveals that Tilden, the son of an anatomist, has always been obsessed with dead bodies and habitually exhumes corpses in order to collect their organs.
 Aware that he can't publicly expose Tilden and the Spragues lest he also be convicted for suppression of evidence, Bucky tracks down Tilden and kills him.